RL199/AI-Scam-Bot/README.md

 ### Security Controls

-The system implements several ethical safeguards:
+The system implements several ethical safeguards and research features:

-- **Message Limits**: Demonstrates escalation tactics used by attackers
+- **Progressive Escalation Simulation**: After fixed number of messages, the system demonstrates typical phishing escalation by requesting credit card information for "premium support"
-- **Content Filtering**: Prevents generation of harmful or illegal content
+- **Automated Data Extraction**: Real-time detection and logging of credit card numbers, expiry dates, and CVV codes using pattern recognition
-- **Session Tracking**: Monitors and logs all interactions for accountability
+- **Sensitive Data Isolation**: Captured sensitive information is stored in separate database tables for security research analysis
-- **Disclaimer Injection**: Adds research disclaimers to all generated content
+- **Session Tracking**: Monitors and logs all interactions for accountability and research purposes

-**Note:** The system implements message limits to demonstrate common phishing tactics where attackers escalate requests for sensitive information after establishing trust.
+**Note:** The progressive escalation feature simulates real-world phishing tactics where attackers build trust through initial helpful interactions before requesting sensitive information.
+All captured data is used exclusively for cybersecurity research and training purposes.

 ## Architecture